 Home Tags Family

-Children are more susceptible to the adverse effects of climate change because of their age and small size.
-As adults, it is our responsibility to protect them from these harms by taking steps now to protect them as well as prevent further deterioration of our environment.
+Children are more susceptible to adverse effects of climate change because of age & small size.
+Here are some steps to protect them & our environment.